 - 2.38.
-Any Councillor who is not a member of a Select Committee may attend a meeting of that committee and speak if permitted to do so by the Chairman. - 2.39.
-Any Councillor may attend a meeting of a Select Committee and ask the Committee any question on an agenda item without notice.
+Any councillor who is not a member of a Select Committee may attend a meeting of that Committee and speak if permitted to do so by the Chairman. - 2.39.
+Any councillor may attend a meeting of a Select Committee and, subject to Rule 2.42, ask the Committee any question on an agenda item without notice.
 Questions are limited to 3 minutes unless the Chairman consents to a longer period.
 Supplementary questions can only be asked with the consent of the Chairman.